-- (a) (Notice required) The company must give a notice of a general meeting in accordance with the Act.
-In calculating the period of notice, neither of the following days is counted: - (i) the day on which the notice is given or taken to be given; or - (ii) the day of the meeting. - (b) (Content of notice) A notice of a general meeting must: - (i) set out the place, date and time for the meeting and if the meeting is to be held in two or more places, the technology that is to be used to facilitate this: - (ii) state the general nature of the meeting's business; - (iii) if a special resolution is to be proposed at the meeting, set out an intention to propose the special resolution and state the resolution; - (iv) contain a statement setting out the following information:
+- (a) (Notice required) The company must give a notice of a general meeting in accordance with the Act (and need not give a notice to any Member who is not entitled to vote at the meeting).
+In calculating the period of notice, neither of the following days is counted: - (i) the day on which the notice is given or taken to be given; or - (ii) the day of the meeting. - (b) (Content of notice) A notice of a general meeting must: - (i) set out the date and time for the meeting; - (ii) set out the place for the meeting (or, if the meeting is held using virtual meeting technology, sufficient information to allow the Members to participate by means of the technology); - (iii) state the general nature of the meeting's business;

-- (A) that an Ordinary Member who is entitled to attend and cast a vote at the meeting has a right to appoint a proxy; and - (B) that the proxy need not be a Member; and - (v) set out any other matters required by the Act. - (c) (Meeting or act not invalid) Neither a general meeting, nor any act, matter or thing done, or any resolution passed, at a general meeting is invalid if: - (i) the company accidentally omits to give notice of the general meeting or a proxy form to any person; or - (ii) any person fails to receive notice of the general meeting or a proxy form. - (d) (Attendance waives certain rights) A person's attendance at a general meeting waives any objection that person may have: - to a failure to give notice, or the giving of a defective notice, of the meeting unless the person at the beginning of the meeting objects to the holding of the meeting; and - (ii) to the consideration of a particular matter at the meeting which is not stated in the notice of the meeting unless the person objects to considering the matter when it is presented.
+- (iv) if a special resolution is to be proposed at the meeting, set out an intention to propose the special resolution and state the resolution; - (v) contain a statement setting out the following information: - (A) that an Ordinary Member who is entitled to attend and cast a vote at the meeting has a right to appoint a proxy; and - (B) that the proxy need not be a Member; and - (vi) set out any other matters required by the Act. - (c) (Meeting or act not invalid) Neither a general meeting, nor any act, matter or thing done, or any resolution passed, at a general meeting is invalid if: - (i) the company accidentally omits to give notice of the general meeting or a proxy form to any person; or - (ii) any person fails to receive notice of the general meeting or a proxy form. - (d) (Attendance waives certain rights) A person's attendance at a general meeting waives any objection that person may have: - to a failure to give notice, or the giving of a defective notice, of the meeting unless the person at the beginning of the meeting objects to the holding of the meeting; and - (ii) to the consideration of a particular matter at the meeting which is not stated in the notice of the meeting unless the person objects to considering the matter when it is presented.

-6.4 Cancellation, postponement and change of venue of general meetings
+6.4 Cancellation, postponement, change of venue or change in format of general meetings

-- (a) (Who can cancel) General meetings (including postponed or adjourned general meetings) may be cancelled or postponed (as the law allows) by the persons set out in paragraphs (i) to (v). - (i) A general meeting called by the directors, other than a general meeting called under section 249D of the Act, may be cancelled or postponed by the directors as they think fit. - (ii) A general meeting called by the President may be cancelled or postponed by the President as the President thinks fit. - (iii) A general meeting called by the directors under section 249D of the Act may only be cancelled by the directors if the company receives either a request to do so, or a consent to it doing so, which has been signed by the number of Ordinary Members who signed the request to call the meeting which is equal in number to the Minimum Cancellation Number.
-In this paragraph, "Minimum Cancellation Number" is calculated as follows: - (A) the number of Ordinary Members who signed the request to call the meeting; - (B) minus the minimum number of Ordinary Members entitled to call the general meeting under section 249D of the Act; - (C) plus one,
+- (a) (Who can cancel) General meetings (including postponed or adjourned general meetings) may be cancelled or postponed (as the law allows) by the persons set out in paragraphs (i) to (v). - (i) A general meeting called by the directors, other than a general meeting called under section 249D of the Act, may be cancelled or postponed by the directors as they think fit. - (ii) A general meeting called by the Chair may be cancelled or postponed by the Chair as the Chair thinks fit. - (iii) A general meeting called by the directors under section 249D of the Act may only be cancelled by the directors if the company receives either a request to do so, or a consent to it doing so, which has been signed by the number of Ordinary Members who signed the request to call the meeting which is equal in number to the Minimum Cancellation Number.
+In this paragraph, "Minimum Cancellation Number" is calculated as follows: - (A) the number of Ordinary Members who signed the request to call the meeting;

+- (B) minus the minimum number of Ordinary Members entitled to call the general meeting under section 249D of the Act; - (C) plus one,